 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This slaw-style salad is based on a traditional grated carrot salad that is ubiquitous in France.
 It's sold at traiteurs across the country, made of grated carrots and almost always augmented with raisins.

-- In a salad bowl or large mixing bowl, whisk together the oil, vinegar, mustard, and salt until well blended.
+In a salad bowl or large mixing bowl, whisk together oil, vinegar, mustard, and salt until well blended.
 Add pepper, if you like.